Semeka Randall Lay: WNBA career

 Randall joined the Women's National Basketball Association (WNBA) after being selected by the Seattle Storm in the second round (17th pick overall) of the 2001 WNBA draft.
+Her debut game was played on May 31, 2001 in a 83 - 70 win over the Phoenix Mercury.
+In her debut, Randall recorded 13 points, 4 rebounds, 2 assists and 1 steal.

+In her rookie season as a consistent started with the Storm, Randall averaged 9.4 points, 3.3 rebounds and 1.4 assists in 32 games.

-She played for the Storm until she was traded to the Utah Starzz in exchange for Kate Starbird during the middle of the WNBA's 2002 season.
+After playing 21 games and averaging 6.4 points, 3.2 rebounds and 1.4 assists per game for the Storm in her sophomore season, she was traded to the Utah Starzz in exchange for Kate Starbird on July 23, 2002.

 She remained with the Starzz franchise when the team relocated to San Antonio, Texas, and changed its name to the San Antonio Silver Stars for the 2003 season.

-In the last game of the 2004 season, Randall set a Silver Stars record by recording eight steals in the Silver Stars' 82–65 win over the Charlotte Sting on September 17.
-After the game, Randall announced that she would be retiring from the WNBA to take an assistant coaching job at Michigan State University.
+Randall's final WNBA game was played on September 17, 2004 in a 82 - 65 win over the Charlotte Sting.
+In her last game, Randall set the Silver Stars single player record for most steals in a game where she record 8 of them.
+She also recorded 6 points, 4 rebounds and 2 assists in that game.
+This record would be tied 22 months later on July 3, 2006 by Shannon Johnson where Johnson recorded 8 steals in a 85 - 63 win over the Los Angeles Sparks.
+As of the 2025 WNBA season, Randall and Johnson still hold this record (even with including the Silver Stars future change to the Las Vegas Aces).

+Post-WNBA

+After her final game, Randall announced that she would be retiring from the WNBA to take an assistant coaching job at Michigan State University.
+She coached there from April 2004 to April 2007 and then moved on to be a head coach and assistant coach for various universities.
+These positions include assistant coach for West Virginia University (April 2007 - April 2008), head coach for Ohio University (April 2008 - March 2013), head coach for Alabama Agricultural and Mechanical University (May 2013 - April 2016), assistant coach for Wright State University (April 2016 - April 2018) and assistant coach for University of Cincinnati (April 2018 - January 2019).

 Overseas and the NWBL

 Like most WNBA players during the off-season, Randall kept playing basketball in international leagues.

 In 2001–02, Randall started all 16 games at point guard and averaged 19 points while playing for the Israeli Professional Basketball League.

 The following year, she played in the Greek Professional Basketball League, again starting all 16 games for her squad.

 In 2003, she was a member of the Tennessee Fury of the National Women's Basketball League, averaging 12.2 points as a shooting guard.